pootytang/fb9-nuxt3-template/README.md

-# Firebase 9, Nuxt 3, Tailwindcss template
+# Firebase 9, Nuxt 3, Pinia, Tailwindcss template

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## INFO
 To use this you'll need to create a firebase probject and enable Google Auth and Email auth.
+Index has a link for /testauth/ where a simple index page and a secret page lives to test functionality Deployed successfully on Netlify

 ## Setup